Captivity-Escape Games as a Means for Safety in Online Motion Generation: Conclusion

 \section{Conclusion}

-In this paper, we have presented a method that addresses the conservatism, computational effort, and limited numerical accuracy of existing frameworks and methods that ensure safety in online model-based motion generation.
-In contrast to existing approaches that determine a safety margin based on a given pair of models, we adopt a different perspective and directly adapt the performance of the planning model to a given safety margin.
-This change in perspective enables the mitigation of conservatism in existing frameworks that ensure safety in motion generation.
-By leveraging a captivity-escape game, a specific zero-sum differential game formulated in this paper, our method requires significantly less computation time compared to the state of the art, and in contrast to the state-of-the-art method, our method yields numerically accurate results.
+\enlargethispage{-2\baselineskip} In this paper, we have presented a method that addresses the conservatism, computational effort, and limited numerical accuracy of existing frameworks and methods that ensure safety in online model-based motion generation.
+In contrast to existing approaches that determine a safety margin for a given pair of models, we adopt a different perspective and directly adapt the performance of the model used for planning to a given safety margin, thereby enabling the mitigation of conservatism in existing safe motion generation frameworks.
+By leveraging a captivity-escape game, a novel zero-sum differential game formulated in this paper, our method requires significantly less computation time than the state of the art, and in contrast to the state-of-the-art method, our method yields numerically accurate results.
 With these benefits, our method complements established frameworks, making them even more effective.